Please welcome Amy from Real Food, Whole Health who does a great job introducing us to a topic that makes many of us think “ick” and “no way”! –Wardee

 Can You Do Them Too Often?

-First of all, the coffee needs to be a lighter roast than we generally use for drinking in the United States.
-The roasting affects the acidity of the coffee and the lighter roasts are generally better tolerated and not as irritating.
-There are coffees sold specifically for enemas, or you can order low-roasted coffee.
-I am not a coffee connoisseur, so I can’t speak too much to the roasting issue, but from what I understand, a roast around a 2 is preferable for enemas and most people would drink coffee roasted to a 5 or 6.
+First of all, the coffee needs to be a lighter roast than we in the US generally drink.
+The lighter roasts aren't as acidic, and thus aren't as irritating.
+From what I understand, a roast around 2 is preferable for enemas — whereas most people would drink coffee roasted to a 5 or 6.

 What Do You Think?

 I’m so glad that Wardee invited me to write this post because enemas are something that I think should be talked about more often in health circles, and are certainly an important part of the GAPS protocol.

 I'm pretty sure the fear of the unknown and the “ick factor” stops people from using this safe, easy home remedy.
 I talk clients through this process quite often and answer a lot of questions in the beginning, but once people have done it, they see how simple it is and that it’s really not such a big deal after all.